 Choosing a Major

 Selecting your major is an important step in the academic process and should be approach in a thoughtful and intentional manner.
 Your major should be an extension of your academic interests and an advancement towards your professional goals.
-The College of Arts & Sciences offers over 50 major options from the disciplines of social sciences, natural sciences, humanities, and professional programs.
+The Dodge Family College of Arts and Sciences offers over 50 major options from the disciplines of social sciences, natural sciences, humanities, and professional programs.

 If part of your academic plan is to fulfill your requirements for medical school, you have a multitude of major choices that can compliment your pre-med designation.
 Click here for more information.